DuqueDeTuring/books2explore/readme.md

 - In the Shadow of International Law: Secrecy and Regime Change in the Postwar World y Michael Poznansky (https://global.oup.com/academic/product/in-the-shadow-of-international-law-9780190096595)
 - Incident Response and Computer Forensics, Second Edition by Chris Prosise, Kevin Mandia
 - Ineffability and its Metaphysics: The Unspeakable in Art, Religion, and Philosophy
+- Infinite detail, Tim Maughan
+- Infinite Jest.
+By David Foster Wallace
+- Infomocracy: A Novel.
+By Malka Older
 - Information and Randomness: An Algorithmic Perspective (Texts in Theoretical Computer Science.
 An EATCS Series) by Cristian S. Calude
+- Information Diet: A Case for Conscious Comsumption, The.
+By Clay A. Johnson
 - Information Rules: A Strategic Guide to the Network Economy by Carl Shapiro, Hal R. Varian
 - Information Theory and Statistics (Dover Books on Mathematics)) by Solomon Kullback
 - Information Theory, Inference and Learning Algorithms	Information Theory, Inference and Learning Algorithms by David J. C. MacKay
+- Information: A History, a Theory, a Flood, The.
+By James Gleick
+- Information: A Very Short Introduction (Very Short Introductions).
+By Luciano Floridi
 - Information: A Very Short Introduction by Luciano Floridi
+- Information—Consciousness—Reality (The Frontiers Collection).
+By James B. Glattfelder
 - Innate: How the Wiring of Our Brains Shapes Who We Are Kevin J. Mitchell (https://press.princeton.edu/books/paperback/9780691204154/innate)
 - Innumeracy: Mathematical Illiteracy and Its Consequences by John Allen Paulos
 - Insanely Great: The Life and Times of Macintosh, the Computer that Changed Everything by Steven Levy
+- Insanely Great: The Life and Times of Macintosh, the Computer that changed Everything.
+By Steven Levy
 - Insanely Simple: The Obsession That Drives Apple's Success, Ken Segall
 - Inside Intel: Andy Grove and the Rise of the World's Most Powerful Chip Company by Tim Jackson
 - Inside Network Perimeter Security: The Definitive Guide to Firewalls, Vpns, Routers, and Intrusion Detection Systems by Lenny Zeltser, Scott Winters